ArchipelagoMW/Archipelago/worlds/pokemon_rb/docs/setup_en.md

 ## Required Software

 - BizHawk: [BizHawk Releases from TASVideos](https://tasvideos.org/BizHawk/ReleaseHistory)
   - Version 2.3.1 and later are supported.
-Version 2.7 is recommended for stability.
+Version 2.9.1 is recommended.
   - Detailed installation instructions for BizHawk can be found at the above link.
   - Windows users must run the prereq installer first, which can also be found at the above link.
 - The built-in Archipelago client, which can be installed [here](https://github.com/ArchipelagoMW/Archipelago/releases)